The State of Divorce in the US from 1960 to 2018

 One measurement alone cannot predict the current rate of divorce in the US.
 Instead, family researchers calculate these rates from year to year and make educated predictions based on the results.

-Here are some other statistics about divorce in the US:
+Here are some other interesting statistics about divorce in the US:

 - Every 13 Seconds, someone, somewhere, files for divorce.